CampbellCrowley/SpikeyBot-Discord/docs/README.md

 <a name="Patreon..toExport.getAllPerms..getPerms"></a>

 ##### getAllPerms~getPerms(err, data) : [<code>basicCB</code>](#Patreon..basicCB) ℗
-Verifies that valid data was found, then fetches all permissions fot the user's pledge amount.
+Verifies that valid data was found, then fetches all permissions for the user's pledge amount.

 **Kind**: inner method of [<code>getAllPerms</code>](#Patreon..toExport.getAllPerms)